Connect to Azure virtual networks from Azure Logic Apps by using an integration service environment (ISE)

 An Azure subscription.
 If you don't have an Azure subscription, sign up for a free Azure account.

-Logic apps, built-in actions, and connectors that run in your ISE use a different pricing plan, not the consumption-based pricing plan.
+Logic apps, built-in triggers, built-in actions, and connectors that run in your ISE use a pricing plan different from the consumption-based pricing plan.
 For more information, see Logic Apps pricing.

 Your virtual network must have four empty subnets for deploying and creating resources in your ISE.
 You can create these subnets in advance, or you can wait until you create your ISE where you can create subnets at the same time.
 Learn more about subnet requirements.